ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/Watchdog.md

 ## Watchdog

-Use the Watchdog interface to set up a hardware watchdog which will reset the system after a set period of time if not periodically refreshed before it expires.
+Use the Watchdog interface to set up a hardware watchdog that resets the system after a set period of time if you do not periodically refresh it before it expires.

-### Warnings and notes

-* The maximum amount of time that can be set as the Watchdog timeout varies depending on the target hardware.
-The maximum value can be checked by calling `Watchdog::max_timeout()`.
+<span class="notes">**Note:** The maximum amount of time that you can set as the Watchdog timeout varies depending on the target hardware.
+You can check the maximum value by calling `Watchdog::max_timeout()`.</span>

 ### Watchdog class reference